 AMY GOODMAN: John le Carré, the British spy novelist.
 We’ll continue our exclusive national broadcast hour with him in a minute.

 AMY GOODMAN: The theme music from The Deadly Affair, composed by Quincy Jones.
 The film was an adaptation of John le Carré’s first novel, Call for the Dead.
-Now John le Carré has written his twenty-second.
+Now John le Carré has written his 22nd.
 It’s called Our Kind of Traitor.

-This is Democracy Now!, democracynow.org, the War and Peace Report.
+This is Democracy Now!, democracynow.org, The War and Peace Report.
 I’m Amy Goodman, with Denis Moynihan, as we go back to our national broadcast exclusive hour in London with John le Carré.